jxshie/veryrarebot/README.md

 # Commands

-/help - Sends you to a page on my website that has a lists of commands
+/help - Sends you here!

 /ping - Replies with "Pong!"

+/howdy - Replies with "Howdy!"

 /welcome - veryrarebot will send a welcome message and mention you

-/roles - Will list all of the roles within the server
+/roles - Will list all the roles within the server

 /say - veryrarebot will say whatever you want it to